The coinage of Apollonia and Dyrrhachium:

 - His coins minted in Rhizon show his bare head, the rev. Artemis holding torch, and inscription ΒΑΛΛΑΙΟΥ.
 His later ones from Rhizon and later ones minted in Pharos show him as king (ΒΑΣΙΛΕΩΣ ΒΑΛΛΑΙΟΥ).

 - MYΘIΛOY or BAΣIΛEOΣ MYΘIΛOY.
-Dyrrhachian style coins with Heracles/bow, club and quiver.
+Dyrrhachian style coins with Heracles/club and quiver.

+The the most recentt publications received from the authors or other friends working in this field are lsited below.
+These provide you with lots of information on geography, ancient history sources, archaeology, numismatics, and coin pictures.
 There are several overlaps in the contents of these articles.
 The list is arranged in the alphabetical order of the authors.
 The formal references are extended with some tehcnical comments in italics.
-Ceka's and Meta's monographs and the Osijek museum collection are reviewed and listed in the Further reading chapter.
+Ceka's monographs and the Osijek museum collection are reviewed in the Further reading chapter.

 - Bonačić Mandinić, M. Greek coins displayed in the Archaeological Museum Split.
 Split, 2004